logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-rules.md

 Next, set the search components.
 This determines which logs to look for and in which accounts.

+If you intend to create a correlated rule with 2 queries, see [this guide](/user-guide/siem/security-correlated-queries/).

 ![rule group by settings](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/configure-security-rule.png)

 ###### Query and filters